What You Need to Know About Measles

 - May have measles.

+If you suspect your child may have measles, contact your child’s pediatrician immediately.
 To prevent spreading the disease to other people, it’s important to let your child’s pediatrician know about your measles concerns before planning your visit.
-If you suspect that your child may have measles, be sure to keep him home from school or day care for four days after the rash appears.
+Keep your child home from school or day care for four days after the rash appears.

 How can I protect my newborn from measles?